travelnxtComponents/t-guest-info/spec.md

                 }
             ],
             "title": "Country code",
-            "errors": "Countrycode is required",
+            "error": "Countrycode is required",
         },
         "contactNumber": {
             "value": "",
             "title": "Contact number",
-            "info": "In case of any notifications our agent will reach you on this number", "errors": "Contact number is required",
+            "info": "In case of any notifications our agent will reach you on this number", "error": "Contact number is required",
         }
-    }
+    },

+    "newGuest" : "New Guest"

 }
 ```